breakfast-studio/lunchboxjs/docs/core/index.md

 <boxGeometry :args="[1, 2, 3]" />
 ```

--   Any property you can add to a Three.js object (for example, the `color` property of a `MeshBasicMaterial`) can be added as a reactive prop on a Lunchbox component:
+-   Any property you can add to a Three.js object (for example, the `color` property of a `MeshBasicMaterial`) can be added as a reactive prop on a Lunchbox component.
+For example, this yellow material:

 ```js
 const material = new THREE.MeshBasicMaterial()